 The next section (branching ratio calculations) is long relative to the overall length of this note, and focused on details of quantum impedances.
-The reader comfortable with the material in this introduction (or willing to briefly suspend disbelief) might choose to browse to the Discussion, and return to the details if and when so inclined.
+The reader less familiar with the concept of impedance might choose to browse to the Discussion, giving good attention to the figures along the way.